dyhes/zulip/docs/subsystems/schema-migrations.md

 # Schema migrations

-Zulip uses the [standard Django system for doing schema migrations](https://docs.djangoproject.com/en/3.2/topics/migrations/).
+Aloha uses the [standard Django system for doing schema migrations](https://docs.djangoproject.com/en/3.2/topics/migrations/).
 There is some example usage in the [new feature tutorial](../tutorials/new-feature-tutorial.md).